Recognizing and Managing Diabetes in Dogs [Must Read For Dog Owners]

 How Often Does My Diabetic Dog Need Checkups?

 You should be prepared to make frequent trips to your veterinarian if you’re dog has been diagnosed with diabetes.
 Your vet will want to monitor your dog’s blood glucose levels closely, find the proper course of treatment, and continue monitoring their symptoms and levels to ensure that the treatments are working properly.

 It’s common for a veterinarian to have to tweak your dog’s course of treatment often until they find something that works.
 Plan to visit the vet about once each week after the diagnosis for close monitoring.
 After that, your vet may taper off visits to once every couple of weeks or once a month, but you’ll still need to go more frequently than with a dog with a clean bill of health.

 Also, be sure to make an extra appointment if your dog’s behaviors, appetite, or health seems to change suddenly.
 It could be cause for concern, so it’s a good idea to get your dog a checkup just in case.

 Final Thoughts: Taking Care of a Diabetic Dog

-Taking care of your diabetic dog after their diagnosis is a big commitment, but it’s one that can manage your dog’s diabetes and help them live a longer, healthier life.
+Taking care of your diabetic dog after their diagnosis is a big commitment.
+However, managing your dog’s diabetes will help them live a longer, healthier life.
 Keep up on vet visits to monitor your dog’s symptoms and ensure that they’re getting the best treatment for their needs.
 Additionally, don’t hesitate to ask questions during vet visits to make sure you understand everything your dog needs and how you can be an integral part of improving their health.